 This brochure describes the benefits of Blue Shield of California Access+ HMO under our contract (CS 2639) with the United States Office of Personnel Management (OPM), as authorized by the Federal Employees Health Benefits law.
-Customer service may be reached at 1/800-880-8086 or through our website: www.blueshieldca.com/federal.
+This plan is underwritten by Blue Shield of California.
+Customer service may be reached at 800-880-8086 or through our website: www.blueshieldca.com/federal.
 The address for Blue Shield of California administrative offices is: